-Programming Hints
+Performance Hints

-The factory settings provide good overall performance for the machine selected; however, you may choose to customize performance.
-Here are some helpful hints:
+The factory settings provide good overall performance for the machine; however, you may choose to customize performance.

+Some helpful hints:

-- For very heavy brush decrease Max Feed Speed to slow feed roller speed. - To get smaller, consistent chip size decrease Max Feed Speed closer to Min Feed Speed. - Larger chip sizes and more aggressive feeding Leave Max Feed Speed at 100% and raise Min Feed Speed.
+- For very heavy brush decrease MAX FEED SPEED to slow the feed roller speed. - For smaller, consistent chip size decrease MAX FEED SPEED closer to MIN FEED SPEED. - For larger chip sizes and more aggressive feeding Leave MAX FEED SPEED at 100% and raise MIN FEED SPEED.